certifysphere/main-website/docs/workshops/react-springboot-Workshop/6-springboot-docker-part-1.md

   - Terraform
   - AWS API Gateway
 ---
-# Chapter 4: Deploy Java Spring Boot Rest API to AWS Lambda as a Docker Container with Terraform and Expose Rest API Endpoint with AWS API Gateway - Part-1
+# Chapter 4: Dockerized Java Spring Boot Rest API - Part-1

 In this chapter, we will learn how to deploy a Java Spring Boot REST API to AWS Lambda as a Docker container using Terraform.
 We will also explore how to expose the API endpoint using AWS API Gateway.